TheFoxyHu3/Vijoy-for-LOVE/README.md

 - *Nothing*

 **Returns**
-The angle in radians of vjoy.
+The angle in radians of Vijoy.

 <div id="fun-gt-angledg"/>